gussiepoole/Deep_Learning/README.md

 ### 2: Compiling, Training, and Evaluating the Model

 The first model I built was with:
-2 hidden layers - with and 80, 30 neurone split and the hidden layer activation function as relu, with efficiency in mind for the first go
+2 hidden layers - with and 80, 30 neurone split and the hidden layer activation function as `relu`, with efficiency in mind for the first go

-Output layer - node is 1 because it was a binary classifier with one output - Whether the funding application was successful or not.
+Output layer - node is 1 because it was a binary classifier with one output - whether the funding application was successful or not.
 The output layer activation was `sigmoid`, because the model produces a binary classification 0-1.

 The first model created the following loss and accuracy scores:
 <img width="693" alt="Screenshot 2023-04-02 at 15 31 37" src="https://user-images.githubusercontent.com/115706722/229359366-714666d2-b8c7-4153-8020-bc1aabc34d0d.png">